How to Brilliantly Rule Social Media Marketing—Part 1: Understanding Social Media

 Viewed very much as a professional tool, engagement on LinkedIn peaks Monday to Friday during business hours.
 In direct contrast to the more personal social networks, only 20% of Canadian LinkedIn users log in daily, with the majority (27%) accessing their accounts a few times a month.2

-All of this makes LinkedIn the perfect platform for connecting those in the B2B sector with executives and decision-makers.
+All of this makes LinkedIn a key platform for connecting those in the B2B sector with executives and decision-makers.
 That said, brands hoping to achieve a consistent level of engagement on this channel will have to publish content much more frequently than they might on Facebook or X.

 YouTube